atsushieno/augene-ng/docs/RATIONALE.md

 - available as open source software
 - runnable on Linux, Mac, Windows, Android and potentially other platforms.

 Typical Linux DAWs do not meet the second requirements.
-I have been developing [Android audio plugin framework](https://github.com/atsushieno/android-audio-plugin-framework) and Tracktion Engine is one of the closest choice.
+I have been developing [Audio Plugins For Android](https://github.com/atsushieno/aap-core) and Tracktion Engine is one of the closest choice.
 (Note that it's not "working" yet, as we need some PoC song files that can be played there. `*.tracktionedit` files created by Tracktion Waveform definitely does not work).

 ## towards generative music production across platforms